BEST MEAT THERMOMETERS

 Flame Boss 500 the newest Wi-Fi thermometer by FlameBoss.
 It includes everything needed to control pit temperature with a blower fan.
 This is a great pick for Meat Geeks who love smoking meats.
 The review explains what we discovered including our full video review[...]

 Despite what you read on the internet, you can’t judge a piece of meat’s internal temperature (and thus, it’s safety) simply by looking at it or by feeling it.
+You should know what the ideal doneness temperature is for any given cut.
 Any methods you’ve heard of to do so are simply myths.
-Let's take a look at two of the most popular ways to test doneness without a thermometer:
+Let's take a look at two of the most popular ways to test doneness without a meat thermometer:1.
+Juices running clear

-For example, a hamburger or piece of chicken may no longer be pink in the middle but still be unsafe to eat.
-It could also be totally overdone and still be pink thanks to myoglobin, the protein that causes juices to turn red.
-In that same vein, gauging how “clear” the juices run isn’t exactly a strict science, either.
-Nitrates used for preserving, the age of the meat, and how much oxygen it has been exposed to, can all have large effects on the color of the meat, among other factors.
+For example, a hamburger or piece of chicken may no longer be pink in the middle but still be unsafe meat to consume.
+It could also be totally overdone and still be pink thanks to myoglobin in the meat (the protein that causes juices to turn red).
+In that same vein, gauging how “clear” the juices run isn’t exactly a strict science.
+Nitrates used for preserving, the age of the meat, and how much oxygen it has been exposed to, can all have large effects on the color of the meat, among other factors.2.
+Hand test

 None of these methods are reliable.
-Meat thermometers are.
+A meat thermometer is.
 Invest in one, and you’ll find your brisket gets softer and juicier, your steaks achieve the perfect level of tender, medium-rareness, and your chicken stops coming out as rubbery as a bouncy ball.
 Furthermore, your fine sauces and desserts, and even your cakes and breads, will reach another level of quality.

 There are several different kinds of meat thermometers to choose from.
 Some are higher-tech and more advanced than others.